 Alberta Human Services offers career planning workshops, as well information about industry trends.

 Additional resources can be found in our Career Services for Calgary and Alberta and Websites for Career and Educational Planning handouts as well as in our Career and Educational Planning Resources list.

-Current SAIT students and recent alumni have access to Student Employment Services to aid in their job search.
+Current SAIT students and recent alumni have access to Student Employment and Career Centre to aid in their job search.
 For those actively seeking employment in any available sector Service Canada's Finding a Job website and Job Bank are excellent starting points.

 Additional resources can be found in our Career Services for Calgary and Alberta and Websites for Career and Educational Planning handouts as well as others available in our Career and Educational Planning Resources list.